eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

   + **X Resolution**: The spatial resolution in the X-axis, set by default to 250 meters and split into 50 cells.
   + **Y Resolution**: The spatial resolution in the Y-axis, also set by default to 250 meters with 50 cells.
   + **Z Resolution**: The vertical spatial resolution, set by default to 50 meters with 20 cells.
-+ **Advanced Options**:
-  + **Method**: The emission calculation method, currently set to "ALAQS". `not yet fully implemented`
-  + **Towing Speed**: A field specifying towing speed, set to 10.00 km/h. `not yet fully implemented`
-  + **Vertical Limit**: The vertical extent of the LTO domain, set by default to 914.40 meters (approximately 3000 feet).
-This value also serves as the LTO ceiling in the emission calculator, and should match the `MixingHeight` value used in the meteorological data.

 ![generate-emissions-inventory.png](./../open_alaqs/assets/generate-emissions-inventory.png)